MicrosoftDocs/cpp-docs/docs/mfc/reference/exception-processing.md

 ### Remarks
  The framework calls `AfxThrowDBException` when it receives an ODBC **RETCODE** from a call to an ODBC API function and interprets the **RETCODE** as an exceptional condition rather than an expectable error.
 For example, a data access operation might fail because of a disk read error.

- For information about the **RETCODE** values defined by ODBC, see Chapter 8, "Retrieving Status and Error Information," in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For information about the **RETCODE** values defined by ODBC, see Chapter 8, "Retrieving Status and Error Information," in the Windows SDK.
 For information about MFC extensions to these codes, see class [CDBException](../../mfc/reference/cdbexception-class.md).

 ### Requirements
   **Header** afx.h